Facial Cellulitis Infection Overview

 Common local and systemic symptoms include following: fever, swelling and redness of the cheek, swollen, tender, warm tongue, irritability, itching and burning of the cheek .
 Other symptoms may include: decreased appetite, chills, body aches and vomiting.
 Cellulitis symptoms page contain more details about symptoms and signs.

-Causes Of Facial Cellulitis
+Causes of Facial Cellulitis

 As we know, cellulitis is an inflammation most often caused by several types of bacteria.
 The most common bacteria that cause infection in adults are streptococcus and staphylococcus.
 Otherwise, the bacteria called Haemophilus influenzae type B (Hib) was the most common cause of facial cellulitis among children.
 As a result of the Hib vaccine, there is no longer a single type of bacteria that is commonly associated with this type of cellulitis in children.
 More info on this type of cellulitis can be found at cellulitis causes page.